-It’s Alaska, if you don’t like the weather, just wait a minute!
-Typical summer weather ranges from 50s F and rainy to 70s F and sunny.
-Expect anything in between.
-We recommend that guests bring layers of clothes because the weather can and does change fast during a fishing trip, and temperatures due tend to be cooler on the water.
-We carry raingear on our boats and have waders and knee boots available at camp, but we recommend bringing your own gear for a better fit.
+It’s Alaska, the weather can be unpredictable and change quickly!
+Typical summer weather ranges from 50s to 70s F. Expect sun, rain, wind and everything in between, please plan accordingly.
+We recommend that guests bring layers of clothes because the weather can and does change fast during a fishing trip and temperatures tend to be cooler on the water.
+We carry rain gear on our boats, waders and knee boots are available at camp, but we recommend bringing your own gear for the best fit.

 Nope!
 All tackle is provided on all charters.
 We also have shore gear and tackle in camp available for guest use.

+Guests are responsible for providing their own food and beverages.
 All of Big Sky’s cabins are outfitted with complete kitchens (range, oven, microwave, coffee maker, refrigerator, limited condiments/seasonings, etc.).
-Typically, when our guests arrive, they will make a run to Soldotna (15 minutes) to one of the two grocery stores, and stock up on food for their meals and snacks.
-There are also BBQ grills throughout camp for grilling up your catch, burgers, and steaks.
+Typically, when our guests arrive, they will make a run to Soldotna (15 minutes) to one of the two grocery stores and stock up on food for their meals and snacks.
+There are also BBQ grills throughout camp for grilling..

-Please DO plan accordingly and bring snacks, beverages, and/or a lunch on all charters!
+Please DO plan accordingly and bring snacks, beverages, and/or a lunch on all fishing charters

 There are also a variety of restaurant options available right near camp in Sterling as well as in Soldotna for dining out.

-Welcome home then!
+Welcome home.
 Big Sky is a perfect family destination.
+We are a third-generation family-run fishing lodge.
+It’s all about family!
 When our guides aren’t fishing with our clients, they are likely out fishing and spending time with their own kids and families.
-We do recommend that all children be old enough/mature enough to comfortably spend the day in a fishing in a 20-foot river boat or 30-foot ocean boat; and that around camp children are required to be supervised near the river front.
+We do recommend that all children be old enough/mature enough to comfortably spend the day in a 20-foot river boat or 30-foot ocean boat.
+Children are required to be supervised around camp and near the riverfront.

-Look no further.
-Each summer Big Sky hosts several national and regional companies and businesses from Alaska and beyond, who come back year after year for company fishing excursions.
-Our central location, flexible lodging options, and friendly and professional staff have made us the ideal location for businesses to host retreats.
-Call us for more information on setting up a corporate or company fishing getaway.
+Don’t let this opportunity pass by and look no further!
+Each summer Big Sky hosts several national and regional companies and businesses from Alaska and beyond.
+So successful these companies return year after year for fishing excursions, retreats, and tournaments.
+Our central location, flexible lodging options, and friendly professional staff have made Big Sky the ideal location for businesses to host events.
+Call us for more information on scheduling your next corporate fishing event in Alaska.

 Well, that depends on what kind of fish or fishing adventure you are after!
 All of our fishing seasons offer different opportunities, and our guides are experienced professionals who will find the best fishing regardless of the season!

-Mid-May/June – Beat the crowds of mid-summer, and enjoy some of the driest weather of the year.
+Mid-May/June – Very overlooked time of the year and highly recommended.
+Beat the crowds of mid-summer, and enjoy some of the driest weather of the year.
 May and June are known for plentiful sun and plenty of fish.
 Typical fishing opportunities include saltwater king salmon and halibut fishing in Cook Inlet, as well as river fishing for kings and trout.
 Fly outs are also available!

-Early September – Though we, along with most Kenai fishing lodges, wind our season down this time of year, there are still plenty of fish to be caught in September.
-A little known but very plump run of silver salmon return to the Kenai River in September, and the waters are quiet and clear with the summer season past.
-Even if the weather is gray, the brilliant river side foliage and dime-bright silvers bring a light to this time of year like no other.
+Early September – Also a very overlooked time of year but highly recommended!
+Though we, along with most Kenai fishing lodges, wind our season down this time of year, there are still plenty of fish to be caught in September.
+A little known but very plump run of silver salmon return to the Kenai River in September.
+The rainbow and dolly varden trout fishing can be very productive and presents opportunities for most.
+The waters are quiet and clear with the summer season past.
+Even if the weather is gray, the brilliant riverside foliage, aggressive trout and dime-bright silvers bring a light to this time of year like no other.

 We use quality insulated boxes if you choose to fly home with your frozen fish.
 We can also ship via Fed Ex.
 A $20 service fee is assessed to each box shipped.